inancgumus/learngo/11-if/questions/4-error-handling-edit.md

 ## 4. Which of the following is true? ##

-(A) All files belonging to the same package cannot call each other's function.
+(A) All files belonging to the same package cannot call each other's functions.

 (B) All files belonging to the same package can call each other's functions.

 ---